Dutch-Raptor/compose/compose-error-codes/src/codes/errors/E0004_mutate_immutable_variable.md

 # E0004: Cannot reassign to a variable declared as immutable

-By default, variables declared with `let` are **immutable** — they can be assigned once, but not changed later.
-Attempting to assign a new value to an immutable variable causes this error.
+Variables declared with `let` are **immutable by default**.

+- ✅ Write `let mut` if you want to change their value after initialization.

 ---